Orthodox Christian Morning Time Homeschool Curriculum, Changes and Charter Schools

 And by the way, I am very glad I homeschooled my son until this age, because I see how set my son is in his values/identity, and he has no desire to change himself in major ways to fit in.
 Before school started, he didn't even care what the other kids might be wearing to school and asked me to order him the same polo shirts of various colors.
 I even asked him if he wanted to wait to order clothes to make sure he wanted that.
 At my current age of 42, 12 seems young, but from a child development standpoint, it seems to be an age where kids are typically set in their ways, for the most part.
 I also remind myself of the story when Christ went to preach in the temple at age 12 and his parents couldn't find Him.
 Twelve is a significant age for boys.

-Also, I am glad I made the Orthodox Christian Homeschool Morning Time Curriculum.
-I will be using it as summer school for my boys until we are done with it.
+Also, I am still glad I made the Orthodox Christian Homeschool Morning Time Curriculum.
+I will be using it as summer school for my boys until we are done with it, and we will finish what's left for their 4th and 9th grade school years.

 Comments